-Tier 1 Intervention occurs within the classroom for all students.
-Teachers meet flexibly with students individually and in small groups using grade-level text and differentiated leveled texts to accomplish instruction to meet the unique needs of their learners.
-Additionally, Individualized Daily Reading (IDR) is employed as an opportunity for students to practice targeted goals and for teachers to assess students' skill acquisition through conferencing.
+Tier 1 intervention occurs within the classroom for all students.
+Teachers meet flexibly with students individually and in small groups using differentiated leveled texts to accomplish instruction to meet the unique needs of their learners.
+Additionally, Individualized Daily Reading (IDR) is employed as an opportunity for students to practice targeted goals and for teachers to assess students' skill acquisition through conferring.
 WIN (What I Need time) is daily utilized for additional reading instruction and intervention.